JasonBock/Rocks/docs/notes/278 - Recreating a Member Confuses Rocks.md

 What about indexers?
 And shims?

+I think I overthought it by looking at the Overridden.
+If it's abstract, that isn't the target we want.
+We literally want to target the method we're given, because it's not abstract.

 Tests
-* Run code gen tests
+* DONE - Run code gen tests
 * Run integration tests
 * Add one where the override changes the parameter name, it should still work and use the overriding method parameter name
 * Add for MethodModel and PropertyModel